-Lord de la Warr said, "In return for stable markets and prices, the community has a right to demand efficient farming, efficient landowning, efficient distribution, and a fair wage for the agricultural workers."
+Lord de la Warr said, "In return for stable markets and prices, the community has a right to demand efficient farming, efficient landowning, efficient distribution and a fair wage for the agricultural workers".

-Who is the community?
-Are the several hundred thousand aliens in this country part of the community?
+Who is 'the community'?
+Are the several hundred thousand aliens in this country part of 'the community'?
 How does the community demand anything?
-Through a con trolled Press? or through a Parliament which cannot even control its own agenda?
-Just exactly what bearing have "stable prices and markets" on the community's right to demand anything?
-If the word "right" has any meaning at all in this connection, the "community" either has it or it hasn't.
+Through a controlled Press? or through a Parliament which cannot even control its own agenda?
+Just exactly what bearing have 'stable prices and markets' on the community's right to demand anything?
+If the word 'right' has any meaning at all in this connection, the 'community' either has it or it hasn't.
 It doesn't acquire it.
-How does Lord de la Warr know that stable "prices and markets" which would mean highly artificial and non-realistic prices and markets, are either desirable or practicable?
-What is a "fair" wage?
-How do you fix a "fair" wage without that wage defining prices?
-Who is it to be "fair" to?
+How does Lord de la Warr know that stable 'prices and markets', which would mean highly artificial and non-realistic prices and markets, are either desirable or practicable?
+What is a 'fair' wage?
+How do you fix a 'fair' wage without that wage defining prices?
+Who is it to be 'fair' to?

-I have met Lord de la Warr, who I think might fairly be described as a professional politician who has chosen Socialism as, say, fifty years ago about half the aspiring professional politicians chose Liberalism.
+I have met Lord de la Warr, who I think might fairly be described as a professional politician who has chosen Socialism as, say, fifty years ago about half the aspiring politicians chose Liberalism.
 I doubt very much whether the sentence quoted meant anything to him.
-But it is a type of sentence easily recognisable as having come originally from the propaganda department of the international Freemasons.
+But it is a type of sentence easily recognizable as having come originally from the propaganda department of the international Freemasons.

-Its vague abstractions, its subtle appeal to the mob to "demand" something technical, would raise a cheer at any electioneering meeting.
+Its vague abstractions, its subtle appeal to the mob to 'demand' something technical, would raise a cheer at any electioneering meeting.
 But although Lord de la Warr probably used it as stock-in-trade, it would be a mistake to suppose that it has no intention.
 Let us see what we can translate it into without in any way straining its words.

-"Stable prices" mean price rings-the aim of the international financier.
-"Stable markets" mean rationing in peace time.
-I don't know what the community means, but from the context it is something which makes a bargain, in theory, with some undisclosed and shadowy power which gives it price-rings and rationing.
-"Efficiency" means the ratio of the input of what you have got, to the output of what you want, so as we are told elsewhere that we want full employment, "efficient farming" must mean employing as many people as possible.
+'Stable prices' mean price rings - the aim of the international financier.
+'Stable markets' mean rationing in peace time.
+I don't know what 'the community' means, but from the context it is something which makes a bargain, in theory, with some undisclosed and shadowy power which gives it price rings and rationing.
+'Efficiency' means the ratio of the the output of what you want, to input of what you have got, so as we are told elsewhere that we want full employment, 'efficient farming' must mean employing as many people as possible.
 It can't mean maximum production, because that would interfere with our export trade, which we are told is vital.

-"Efficient landowning" presumably means rack-renting to pay the international bondholders, supervised from Whitehall.
-Obviously it doesn't mean that the landowner as we know him is to be efficient from his point of view, because his is the only point of view which is inadmissable.
-Finally it will be noticed that this abstraction, the community, has a "right to demand" these things-not a prospect of getting them in the form in which individuals could use them.
+'Efficient landowning' presumably means rack-renting to pay the international bondholders, supervised from Whitehall.
+Obviously it doesn't mean that the landowner as we know him is to be efficient from his point of view, because his is the only point of view which is inadmissible.
+Finally it will be noticed that this abstraction, the community, has a 'right to demand' these things - not a prospect of getting them in the form in which individuals could use them.

-In that curious document The Protocols of Zion (Protocol III, para.
-5) occurs the remark "All these so-called People's Rights' can exist only in idea, an idea which can never be realised in practical life."
+In that curious document The Protocols of Zion (Protocol III, paragraph 5) occurs the remark "All these so-called 'People's Rights' can exist only in ideas, an idea which can never be realised in practical life".

-"A hair divides the false and true."- OMAR KHAYYAM.
+"A hair divides the false and true" - Omar Khayyam